50 things to do before you're five in Jersey

 Why is the app important?

-The app has been developed because we want all children in Jersey to have the best start in life and we want to build your confidence and support you as a parent too.
+The app has been developed because we want all children in Jersey to have the best start in life.
+We also want to build your confidence and support you as a parent.

 Your child will change significantly before reaching the age of two.
-The activities on the app will help you to support the development of your child's brain and body whilst you have some fun and learn together.
+The activities on the app will help you support the development of your child's brain and body whilst having fun and learning together.

 "The Best Start Partnership believe that all children in Jersey deserve to have the best start in life.
 What children experience in their earliest years is key to their success in adulthood.
 The Partnership recognises that all parents want the best for their children and value the vital role played by parents and carers.
 Evidence is clear that what parents do with their babies and young children shapes their development, educational attainment and life chances."